Ovoland/Deep_Learning_grp21/README.md

 ### Augmented dataset

-To counter these unbalanced distributions, we generated with an LLM model (ChatGPT-o3) by adding 6'192 `implicit_hate` samples and 12'203 `explicit_hate` samples that can be seen in the `generated_implicit_explicit_hate.tsv` file or, respectively, in the `generated_implicit_ONLY.tsv` and `generated_explicit_ONLY.tsv` files.
+To counter these unbalanced distributions, we generated with an LLM model (ChatGPT-o3) by adding 4'334 `implicit_hate` samples and 8'541 `explicit_hate` samples.
+The final augmented dataset can be seen in the `data/implicit-hate-corpus/final-augmentation-sets/` folder with its already seperated files `FINAL_TRAINING_SET.tsv` and `FINAL_TESTING_SET.tsv`.
+Those 2 files were generated from the folder `data/implicit-hate-corpus/generated_samples` using the `dataset_csv_generation.py` script.

-But in our implementation we did not use all of these generated datas.
 Here is the maths on how we determined the number of generated data to use while keeping a 60% ratio for training, 20% for validation and 20% for testing.

 We selected a 30% pre-testing-ratio which, when multiplied by the number in each class, gives the following testing subset: 3'987 `not_hate`, 2'130 `implicit_hate` and 327 `explicit_hate`.
 From these we added as much generated samples needed to reach back the targeted 60-to-20-to-20 ratio.
 By running the maths we get that we need:
 0 generated `not_hate`, 4'334 generated `implicit_hate` and 8'541 generated `explicit_hate`.